Appsero/docs/docs/user-guide/envato-licensing.md

 ## Map the Plugin/Theme with Envato Project.

 Go to <code>Integrations</code> page of Plugin/Theme.
 On <code>Envato</code> box click on Settings button.
-After clicking on <code>Settings</code> button you will get two options there click on <code>Enable Envato</code> and Select an item you want to map with this Plugin/Theme.
+After clicking on <code>Settings</code> button you will get two options, click on <code>Enable Envato</code> and Select an item you want to map with this Plugin/Theme.

 ![Integrate](../images/integrations/3.png)